bootlin/training-materials/slides/sysdev-block-filesystems/sysdev-block-filesystems.typ

   disk image.

-- The `losetup` command allows to manually associate a loop device to a file, and offers a `–partscan` option allowing to also create extra block device files for the partitions inside the image:
+- The `losetup` command allows to manually associate a loop device to a file, and offers a `--partscan` option allowing to also create extra block device files for the partitions inside the image:

   ```